 Zucchini Carpaccio @ Fig & Olive – Melrose Place

 The vegetables are pricey at this swanky spot on Melrose Place, but in this case you get what you pay for.
 Served with freshly baked olive oil bread, the $14 zucchini carpaccio is a must, topped with shaved Parmesan, olive oil, pine nuts and just the faintest hint of lemon.
 So simple.
 So fresh.
 So ready for a second serving.

 Bruschetta a Modo Mio @ L’Opera – Long Beach

 If you want awesome bruschetta, this Italian restaurant in Downtown Long Beach is where to get it.
 Grilled ciabatta bread is topped with creamy burrata cheese, hand-ground pesto and marinated yellow & red cluster tomatoes drizzled with olive oil ($8.95).
 Order it and there’s a good chance you’ll be singing an aria before you even touch your main entree.

 You know how they say San Gabriel Valley is where to go for hardcore authentic Chinese food?
 Yeah, that’s true.
-But if you want incredibly delicious dumplings that aren’t stuffed with unusual animal part, you must hit up Din Tai Fung in Arcadia.
+But if you want incredibly delicious dumplings that aren’t stuffed with animal parts, you must hit up Din Tai Fung.
 There are lots of different dumpling options on the checklist menus, but forget the pork or shrimp.
-Dipped in soy, the spinach and vegetable dumplings are by far the tastiest and oh so worth the drive.
+The spinach and vegetable dumplings are by far the tastiest and oh so worth the drive.